 - A small amount of essential oil or fragrance oil of your choice – Mountain Rose Herbs is a great source for organic essential oils

-- A Shaving Brush
+- A shaving brush

 1. Grate your bar of handmade soap or leftover soap slivers into a saucepan.

-2. Your grated soap should look like this.
+Your grated soap should look like the above photograph.
 There’s no need to grate it as fine as possible.

-TIP: Generally you’ll want to use about 2-4% of essential oil per your total soap weight or 4-8% in fragrance oils.
+TIP: Generally you’ll want to use about 1-2% of essential oil per your total soap weight or 2-5% in fragrance oils.
 But always refer to manufacturer guidelines on how much fragrance or essential oil should be used.
-I used a fragrance oil called Edward’s Temptation for this soap that is a blend of Bergamot, Rosemary, Moss, Sandalwood, Mint, and Amber.
+I used a fragrance oil called Edward’s Temptation for this soap which is a fragrance blend of Bergamot, Rosemary, Moss, Sandalwood, Mint, and Amber.

 5. Spoon the melted soap into your clean mug.
 Then allow the mixture to cool and harden.
 The soap is ready to be used as soon as it has hardened and all excess liquid has evaporated from the soap.